Pioneering science delivers new life to the Reef.

 #Robot delivers coral babies

-In another world first, ecology and technology combined to give nature a helping hand with a robot delivering coral IVF babies onto damaged reefs.
+In another world first, ecology and technology are combined each spawning season, to give nature a helping hand with a robot that delivers coral IVF babies onto damaged reefs.

 The amazing Reef Rangerbot was modified to become ‘LarvalBot’ which delivered new coral larvae directly onto the Great Barrier Reef.
 The combination of Southern Cross University’s Coral IVF and QUT’s RangerBot won the Foundation’s Out of the Blue Box Reef Innovation Challenge supported by The Tiffany & Co.
 Foundation.